Bob Saget, Comic and Star of TV’s ‘Full House,’ Found Dead in Hotel Room at 65

-Bob Saget, the comedian and TV actor best known for playing patriarch Danny Tanner on Full House, has died at 65, TMZ reports.
+Bob Saget, the comedian and TV actor best known for playing patriarch Danny Tanner on Full House, has died at 65.

 The actor was found dead in a hotel room at the Ritz-Carlton in Orlando, Florida, on Sunday afternoon, the site reports.
-His death was confirmed by The Orange County Sheriff’s Office, who said that “Detectives found no signs of foul play or drug use in this case.”
+His death was confirmed by the Orange County Sheriff’s Office, which said that “detectives found no signs of foul play or drug use in this case.”

 Saget was in the midst of his I Don’t Do Negative stand-up comedy tour that was set to take him all over the country, wrapping in Houston, Texas, in June.